The Advantages of DIEP Flap

 - No Implants

 One of the main advantages of DIEP Flap surgery is that the patient doesn’t need any implants in the process of breast reconstruction.
 After the rebuild, the breast feels natural because it is made from natural body fat.
-Also, many women who undergo this procedure are happy with the relatively flat abdomen left after the surgery.
+Also, many women who undergo this procedure are happy with their relatively flat abdomen after the surgery.

 - It Doesn’t Remove Muscles from the Abdomen